AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_gateway.md

 * `renegotiation_interval` - (Optional) It sets the value (seconds) of the [renegotiation interval](https://docs.aviatrix.com/HowTos/openvpn_faq.html#how-do-i-fix-the-aviatrix-vpn-timing-out-too-quickly).
 This renegotiation interval feature is enable only if this attribute is set, otherwise it is disabled.
 The entered value must be an integer number greater than 300.
 Available in provider version R2.17.1+.

 ### Designated Gateway
 * `enable_designated_gateway` - (Optional) Enable Designated Gateway feature for Gateway.
-Only supported for AWS, AWSGov and AWSChina gateways.
+Only supported for AWS, AWSGov, AWSChina and AWS Top Secret gateways.
 Valid values: true, false.
 Default value: false.
 Please view documentation [here](https://docs.aviatrix.com/HowTos/gateway.html#designated-gateway) for more information on this feature.
 * `additional_cidrs_designated_gateway` - (Optional) A list of CIDR ranges separated by comma to configure when "Designated Gateway" feature is enabled.
 Example: "10.8.0.0/16,10.9.0.0/16,10.10.0.0/16".

 ### Encryption
 * `enable_encrypt_volume` - (Optional) Enable EBS volume encryption for the gateway.
-Only supported for AWS, AWSGov and AWSChina gateways.
+Only supported for AWS, AWSGov, AWSChina and AWS Top Secret gateways.
 Valid values: true, false.
 Default value: false.
 * `customer_managed_keys` - (Optional and Sensitive) Customer-managed key ID.

 ### Monitor Gateway Subnets